sexfrance/truedriver/README.md

 - **Undetectable** - Truedriver uses the Chrome Devtools Protocol instead of Selenium/WebDriver, making it (almost) impossible to detect
 - **Blazing fast** - Chrome Devtools Protocol is _fast_, much faster than previous Selenium/WebDriver solutions.
 CDP combined with an async Python API makes Truedriver highly performant.
-- **Feature complete and easy to use** - Packed with allowing you to get up and running in just a few lines of code.
+- **Feature complete and easy to use** - Packed with features including iframe support for hCaptcha, reCaptcha and other challenges, allowing you to get up and running in just a few lines of code.
+- **iframe/frame switching support** - Seamlessly switch between iframe contexts for interacting with embedded content like hCaptcha, reCaptcha, and other iframe-based challenges.
 - **First-class Docker support** - Traditionally, browser automation has been incredibly difficult to package with Docker, especially if you want to run real, GPU-accelerated Chrome (not headless).
 Now, deploying with Docker is easier than ever using the officially supported [truedriver-docker project template](https://github.com/cdpdriver/truedriver-docker).
 - **Automatic cookie and profile management** - By default, uses fresh profile on each run, cleaning up on exit.
 Or, save and load cookies to a file to avoid repeating tedious login steps.
 - **Smart element lookup** - Find elements selector or text, including iframe content.
 This could also be used as wait condition for a element to appear, since it will retry for the duration of `timeout` until found.
 Single element lookup by text using `tab.find()` accepts a `best_match flag`, which will not naively return the first match, but will match candidates by closest matching text length.